brimdata/zed/docs/lake/design.md

 > ([zed/2787](https://github.com/brimdata/zed/issues/2787)) but the
 > `zed lake log` command is implemented and can provide a complete journal
 > snapshot.

+## Search Indexes

+unlike traditional indexing systems based on an inverted-keyword index, indexing in Zed is decentralized and incremental...

+To optimize pool scans, the lake design includes the well-known pruning concept, where segments of data can be skipped when it can be determined (either at "compile time" or "run time") that a segment of data is not needed by a scan, e.g., because a filter predicate would otherwise filter all of the data in that object.

+In addition to standard techniques for pruning a cloud scan (e.g., summary stats that can determine when a predicate would be false for every record, etc), search indexes can be built and attached to any data segment using the `zed lake index` command.

+XXX the indexing rules are organized into named sets of rules.
+A named set is applied to a data object with the `zed lake index apply` command, which deposits the newly created index objects into staging.

+XXX not an integer rule number
+The indexing rules are defined at the lake level and assigned an integer rule number.
+Index objects for each segment are created at some point of the segment's life cycle and the query system can use the information in the indexes to prune eligible segments from a scan based on the predicates present in the query.

+While an individual search lookup involves latency to cloud storage to lookup a key in each index, each lookup is cheap and involves a small amount of data and the lookups can all be run in parallel, even from a single node, so the scan schedule can be quickly computed in a small number of round-trips (that navigate very wide B-trees) to cloud object storage.

 ## Cloud Object Naming